When you think of birds flying south for the winter, you probably don't imagine that their warm weather destination is... Connecticut!

 To improve your chance of getting a good view of bald eagles and other birds, bring along a strong pair of binoculars and a camera with a good telephoto lens.

 Keep in mind as you're preparing for your eagle cruise that even on what might be considered a sunny and mild winter day in Connecticut, the temperatures on the river can be quite a bit colder, and it's quite windy on the water, too.
-Although you can find warmth and protection from the wind inside either boat, you'll have better views of the birds and the winter scenery if you can brave the cold on the outside deck.
+Although you can find warmth and protection from the wind inside the boat, you'll have better views of the birds and the winter scenery if you can brave the cold on the outside deck.
 You won't regret bringing along an extra scarf and a pair of earmuffs.

 More Ways to Spy on Bald Eagles in Connecticut